kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/11_namespaces/README.md

 rs/kubernetes-dashboard-ccc79bfc9   1         1         1         11h
 ```

-You can organise your objects in various ways using namespace.
+Namespaces lets you can organise your objects in various ways.
 For example, we can create namespaces called 'Prod' and 'Dev'.
-Alternatively, have namespaces based on project/programme name.
 Here's a yaml example for a namespace:

 ```yaml
 ---